AllenYolk/reusable-nn-code/README.md

 # reusable-nn-code

+**Deprecated**: This repository will ⚠️ no longer be updated or maintained⚠️, but the existing contents will remain available!

 The Python package `reunn` contains **REU**sable code for defining, training and testing **N**eural **N**etworks.
 Facilitate your coding using object-oriented programing!

 `TaskPipeline` in this package is particularly suitable for writing unit tests or solving simple ML tasks.
 Now, it can deal with: